shehreendheda/katacoda-scenarios/logsintro/getstarted/step2.md

 **The `source` attribute is key to enable the integration pipeline**

-Datadog has a range of <a href="https://docs.datadoghq.com/integrations/#cat-log-collection" target="_datadog">Log supported integrations</a>.
+Datadog has a range of <a href="https://docs.datadoghq.com/integrations/#cat-log-collection" target="_blank">Log supported integrations</a>.
 In order to enable the Log integrations pipeline in Datadog, pass the source name as a value for the source attribute with a docker label.

 1. Click `docker-compose.yml`{{open}} to view the file in the editor.